Frequently asked PR questions

 A good PR professional looks for synergy between these four forms.
 You can read all about the PESO model here

-PR Management
+PR management

 How do you create a PR plan?